fongc123/notes/Image Processing/Spatial Filtering.md

 ### Medium Filter

-In a <span style = "color:lightblue">medium filter</span>, the center pixel value is replaced by the median of the sorted values in the pixel window.
+In a <span style = "color:lightblue">medium filter</span>, the center pixel value is replaced by the median of the sorted values in the pixel window (*see [[Image Restoration#Median|median filters]]*).
 Three median filters of varying radii are shown below.

 ![[image-processing-median-filter.png]]

-This filter removes impulse noise, avoids excessive smoothing, and preserves the image edges.

 ## High-pass Filters